 Being a foster parent is not an easy job.
 It requires a special type of person who wants to make a difference for a disadvantaged child.
 It also requires a great deal of dedication since the child may remain in the home for an extended period.
 Be sure to make an informed decision before traveling down the road of foster parenting.

-Spencer and Jensen, PLLC can help with any family law issue.
+T.R.
+Spencer Law Office can help with any family law issue.
 Contact them if you need help with child custody, or visitation rights.